-Contrast Assess is a revolutionary application security testing tool that combines Static, Dynamic, and Interactive Application Security Testing (SAST, DAST and IAST), to provide highly accurate and continuous information on security vulnerabilities in your applications.
+Contrast Assess is a revolutionary application security testing tool that combines Static, Dynamic, and Interactive Application Security Testing (SAST, DAST and IAST, respectively) to provide highly accurate and continuous information on security vulnerabilities in your applications.

 In a fast-paced DevOps software world where applications are deployed iteratively, scarce security expertise can be a bottleneck.
 Contrast helps perform testing quickly and accurately by using an agent that instruments applications with sensors.
-The sensors look at data flow in real time and analyze the application from within, helping figure out vulnerabilities in:
+The sensors look at data flow in real time and analyze the application from within to help figure out vulnerabilities in:

-When an application is deployed with the Contrast agent, Contrast code is inserted in to the application’s existing methods across custom code and libraries.
-These sensors are hooked in based on where data enters and leaves the application.
-Consequently, Contrast now has visibility into any data that flows through the application.
-When we detect a security flaw or vulnerability in this code path, it is immediately reported to Contrast’s central web application console.
+When an application is deployed with the Contrast agent, Contrast code is inserted in the application’s existing methods across custom code and libraries.
+These sensors are hooked in based on the locations where data enters and leaves the application.
+Contrast then has real-time visibility into any data that flows through the application.
+When Contrast detects a security flaw or vulnerability in this code path, it's immediately reported to Contrast’s application interface.